Merkoba/Meltdown/README.md

 To trigger these, hold the right mouse button, move to a direction, and release the button.

 By default these scroll up/down and move to tabs left/right.

 ---

+## Variables <a name="variables"></a>

+Variables can be set, unset, and read.

+These are used in the inputs.

+For example you can do: `/set name = George`.

+Then you can write: `who is $name?`.

+You can unset with `/unset name`.

+Read with `/var name`.

+Variables can be filled at startup using arguments.

+For example: `--variable "name = George" --variable "num = 1200"`.

+---